Noaaan/MythicMetals/PATCHNOTES.md

 - Added Potions of Greater Luck to the Midas Gold Bartering Loot Table
   - These are simply Luck 2 Potions, which give you a higher chance at better loot and rare drops

+### Carmot Bell

+This item replicates the Carmot Staff healing ability with a Carmot Block

+- Heals 5 hearts (10 health), or 10% of your max health (whichever is higher)
+- Damages undead for 5 hearts (10 health), or deals 10% of their current health as damage (whichever is higher)

 # 0.22.5

 ## Changes